-Any part time employee contract will qualify for a maximum contribution of £280 pro rata for hours worked based on a 35 hour week.
+Any part time employee will qualify for a maximum contribution of £280 based on contracted hours and prorated on a 35 hour week.

-Any employee on a zero hours or flexible working hours contract will qualify for a maximum contribution of £280 pro rata for hours worked based on a 35 hour week.
+Any employee on a zero hours or flexible working hours contract will qualify for a maximum contribution of £280 based on the hours worked and prorated on a 35 hour week.